whatdoineed2do/gpod-utils/README.md

 sync'ing iPod ...
 iPod total tracks=29  2/3 items (3.44M)  music=2 video=0 other=0  in 0.572 secs
 ```
 The quality of automatic audio conversions can be controlled by `-q` with values 0 (best) ..9 for VBR and 96,128,.320 for CBR.
 The default conversion is to high quality vbr AAC (equivalent to `ffmpeg -c:a libfdk_aac -vbr 5`) but conversions to MP3 and ALAC is also available via `-e` flag.
-Note that the AAC conversion is dependant on `ffmpeg` supporting `libfdk_aac` (auto fallback conversion to MP3 if FDK not available) - we avoid conversion using `ffmpeg`'s internal `aac` encoder as it appears older `iPod`'s can't play the files without glitches/artifacts.
+Note that the AAC conversion is dependant on `ffmpeg` supporting `libfdk_aac` (auto fallback conversion to MP3 if the `FDK` support is not available) - we avoid conversion using `ffmpeg`'s internal `aac` encoder as it appears older `iPod`'s can't play the files without glitches/artifacts.

 Note that the classic `iPods` (5th-7th generation) can only accept video files conforming to a `h264 baseline` in a `m4v` or `mp4` container, up to 30fps, bitrate up to 2.5Mbbps and `aac` stereo audio up to 160kbps.
 Furthermore, iTunes will not copy video files to the `iPod 5/5.5G` that do not contain a special `uuid` atom encoded into the video file - however this does NOT prevent such files from being copied using `gpod-cp` and played on the `iPod`.